enterstudio/swampup-spring-boot-demo/README.md

 distributionUrl=https://cloudnativejava.artifactoryonline.com/cloudnativejava/distributions/apache-maven-3.3.3-bin.zip
 ```

-We logged into Artifactory, added a new repository called "distributions", then clicked 'Deploy' button.
-Go to the deployed distribution, copy the 'Download' link and then point wrapper.settings to that.
+We logged into Artifactory, went to artifactory repositorry browser, then clicked on distributions.
+Then, clicked on Deploy and uploaded a Maven distributions that's been customized to have the correct Maven settings.

+We were able to generate those settings by going to any Maven repository, for example 'libs-release-local', clicking "Set Me Up", and then choosing "Maven" as the tool, and selecting Generate Maven Settings.
+It'll prompt you to confirm the setup.
+Click "Generate Settings".
+Then copy resulting settings to clipboard and paste in $MAVEN_DISTRO/conf/settings.xml.

 * now `travis.yml` is: